Get News & Updates Directly To Your Inbox

-Is my asthma the same as my child’s?Childhood asthma is the same disease as adult asthma, but children have different challenges.
-Asthma in children is a leading cause of emergency room visits, hospitalizations and missed school days.
+Childhood asthma is the same disease as adult asthma, but children have different, sometimes more severe challenges because of their developing lungs and smaller airways explained above.
+As a result, asthma in children is a leading cause of emergency room visits, hospitalizations and missed school days.
 Also, parents have to leave work to take care of a sick child.
-The financial strain that asthma can have on school-age children, families, and society is quite large, and the Enhancing Care for Children with Asthma project is working to join public health efforts to better control asthma in children.
-Childhood asthma can't be cured, but it can be managed, and for many, asthma symptoms often continue into adulthood.
+The financial strain that asthma can have on school-age children, families and society is quite large.
+The Enhancing Care for Children with Asthma project is working to join public health efforts to help children with asthma.
+Childhood asthma can't be cured, but as a chronic disease, it can be managed, and for many, asthma symptoms often continue into adulthood.

 When your child has asthma, the condition is always there, even when things are going fine.
 However, symptoms can flare up at any time, or, medicine might not work as well as before.
+When asthma symptoms get worse than usual, it becomes an asthma attack.
 It may be that your child has to use quick-relief medicine every day to stop asthma attacks.
 This can mean the asthma is getting worse.
 Don’t wait!
 Speak up if this happens.
 Talk to your child’s doctor to see if you need to change the treatment.
 Fortunately, there is a lot you can do to reduce the chance of this happening.
-By following an Asthma Action Plan, most kids with asthma can do all the enjoyable things they want to do with few, if any, symptoms.
-Your child will feel better — and have more fun — when asthma is controlled.
+By avoiding asthma triggers, monitoring for asthma symptoms, and following an Asthma Action Plan, most kids with asthma can do all the enjoyable things they want to do.
+Your child will feel better — and have more fun — when their asthma is controlled.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association. © Copyright 2018 Health Care Service Corporation.
+A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2020 Health Care Service Corporation.
 All Rights Reserved.